psychemedia/winter-tales/src/twelve_months.md

 "Why didn't you bring more?" asked Holena, angrily.
 "No doubt you ate them on the road."

 "I did not.
-I shook the tree once — one appk fell; I shook it again — another fell.
+I shook the tree once — one apple fell; I shook it again — another fell.
 They wouldn't let me shake it again; they told me to go home."

 "May lightning strike you!" screamed Holena, and she wanted to beat her sister.